pilsprog/skyport-logic/docs/MARKDOWN_HOWTO.md

 some equal signs.
 >	H1
 >	=====

-H2 is the same, but using dashes.
+H2 is the same, but using dashes (--).
 Note that the number of dashes or equal signs is not important.
->	H2
->	--------------------

 ###BOLD AND EMPHASIS
 Bold text is simply triggered by wrapping the desired text with two asterisks on both sides.
 >	**BOLD TEXT**

 Emphasis is the same, but with only one asterisk.
 >	*EMPHASIZED TEXT*